-Objectives of the 2022 Regional Model Symposium included:
+Objectives of the 2024 Regional Model Symposium include:

 Sub-Themes